umulmrum/symfony-cert/README.md

 Traits
 ------

-- traits are additions to classes that can define methods and properties.
+- Traits are additions to classes that can define methods and properties.
-- a class can "use" a trait by adding the "use" keyword.
+- A class can "use" a trait by adding the "use" keyword.
 The properties and methods of the trait will then behave as if copy-and-pasted into the class definition.
 This is a workaround for the fact that in PHP no multi-inheritance is allowed.
-- if a class defines a method with the same name as a method in a trait, the class method overrides the one in the trait.
+- If a class defines a method with the same name as a method in a trait, the class method overrides the one in the trait.
 However, a trait method overrides a method with the same name of a super class.
-- a class can use multiple traits.
+- A class can use multiple traits.
 If method names conflict, one of the methods must be selected using the "insteadof" keyword (e.g. B::foo instead of A if A and B are classes and foo is a method defined in both of them).
-- an alias can be given to a method by using the "as" keyword (e.g. B::foo as bar).
+- An alias can be given to a method by using the "as" keyword (e.g. B::foo as bar).
 The method can then be called by its alias.
 In a naming conflict this makes it possible to use both methods by providing an alias for one of them.
-- see link below for more features such as changing method visibility, traits composed from traits, abstract and static members.
+- See link below for more features such as changing method visibility, traits composed from traits, abstract and static members.
-- as traits can contain properties and not only methods, PHP traits are really mixins.
+- As traits can contain properties and not only methods, PHP traits are really mixins.

 https://secure.php.net/manual/en/language.oop5.traits.php